Jordan Petroleum Refinery Company

 In October 2022, JPRC was working together with project managements contractors and financial, technical and legal advisors on the implementation of the fourth expansion project at the refinery.
 Various international companies came together to make three different offers which the JPRC needed to choose from.
 JPRC began discussions with one of the consortia consisting of three companies from China, Italy and Japan, the bidding time for the project ended in December 2022.
 The expansion is expected to cost more than $2.6 billion.

 In January 2023 came the announcement about a $3 billion contract with Sinopec Engineering Co, Technimont and Itochu Corp. for the joint development of the fourth phase expansion at the Zarqa refinery.
 The expansion is expected to increase daily capacities from 60,000 barrels to 150,000.

 In 2023, JPRC signed an agreement for the termination of its concessions with the government, in which they made a payment of JD20.4 million for stake in their assets and those of the airports and city of Aqaba.

+The JRPC signed a new contract with UOP (U.S.) and Technip for the Refinery Modernization Project planned to increase capacity to 73,000 barrels per day.
+Construction began in 2024 at the Zarqa refinery for the 10,000 ton LPG storage facility intended to be completed in 2026.

+For the year 2025, the JPRC reported a net income of JD74.79 million, an increase to the JD72.42 from 2024.